toamber2/apocalyptica/README.md

 Code samples from the Bootstrap documentation were used for the header, footer, embedded responsive video, photo gallery cards  and contact form.

 ### Content
-The touring calendar content was taken from the official Apocalyptica website.
+* The touring calendar content was taken from the official Apocalyptica website.
 [Apocalyptica Offical Website](https://www.apocalyptica.com/en/)
-The embedded video of concert footage is taken from Apocalyptica's offical YouTube channel [here](https://www.youtube.com/user/ApocalypticaVideos), which is linked in the footer as well.
+* The embedded video of concert footage is taken from Apocalyptica's offical YouTube channel [here](https://www.youtube.com/user/ApocalypticaVideos), which is linked in the footer as well.
+* The Music page bio comes from an interview with Eicca in [StringOvation magazine]("https://www.connollymusic.com/stringovation/artist-interview-apocalyptica")
+*

 ### Media
 * [Discogs](https://www.discogs.com/artist/17482-Apocalyptica) is the source for photos: discogs1.jpg, discogs2.jpg, discogs3.jpg, discogs4.jpg